 Types of Trusts

 Trusts are often an integral component of an estate plan.
 Trusts essentially permit the separation of legal and beneficial ownership of property.
 This may be important, for example, where there are minor beneficiaries of an estate, who are too young to properly manage their inheritance.
-In this case a third party who you “trust” can be appointed asfor the minors, to manage the property and make distributions for the benefit of the beneficiaries until they have at least attained the age of majority.
-The two main categories of trusts are testamentary and inter vivos trusts.
+In this case a third party who you “trust” can be appointed as trustee for the minors, to manage the property and make distributions for the benefit of the beneficiaries until they have at least attained the age of majority.
+The two main categories of trusts are testamentary and inter

 There are many advantages of using a testamentary trust, including: